aleksandr-kiliushin/learning/src/grokking-algorithms/readme.md

 ### NOTES

-Search is not relevant to stack.
+Search is not relevant to stack and queue, because you cannot acces random elements in them (usually it does not make sense).
+You can only add / delete and enqueue / dequeue elements.